balfieri/aws/README.md

 volumes are deleted as their instances are deleted/terminated.</p>

 <p>
-My typical usage scenario for simulations is to copy a large emount of read-only data to the master, then clone the master and have each instance produce a small result file, so this cloning works out well.</p>
+My typical usage scenario for simulations is to copy a large amount of read-only data to the master, then clone the master and have each instance produce a small result file, so this cloning works out well.</p>